appswithdockerandkubernetes/labs/README.md

-# labs
+# Containerize your Apps with Docker and Kubernetes
-Source code accompanying my book "Containerize your Apps with Docker and Kubernetes"
+This repository contains the source code accompanying the book "Containerize your Apps with Docker and Kubernetes"